jorgeav527/jorgeav527/content/home.md

 toc = false
 +++

-## Hello and welcome to my blog! 🚀
+## Hello, I'm Jorge 🤓 and welcome to my blog! 🚀

 1. Post: Everything you need to know about Code and Programming.
 3. Projects: Projects I'm currently working on.